Wednesday, March 18, 2009

 My New Year Resolution

-Cupid.
+The day is most closely associated with the mutual exchange of love notes in the form of "valentines".
+Modern Valentine symbols include the heart-shaped outline, doves, and the figure of the winged Cupid.
 Since the 19th century, handwritten notes have largely given way to mass-produced greeting cards.[1]
 The sending of Valentines was a fashion in nineteenth-century Great Britain, and, in 1847, Esther Howland developed a successful business in her Worcester, Massachusetts home with hand-made Valentine cards based on British models.
 The popularity of Valentine cards in 19th century America was a harbinger of the future commercialization of holidays in the United States.[2]

 The U.S. Greeting Card Association estimates that approximately one billion valentines are sent each year worldwide, making the day the second largest card-sending holiday of the year, behind Christmas.
 The association estimates that, in the US, men spend on average twice as much money as women.[3]